Dzuchun/generic-array-storage/README.md

 [`nalgebra`] is a matrix manipulation library, abstracted over type actually storing the elements.
 This allows matrices to be automatically stored on stock, if their dimensions can be inferred at compile-time.

-Generally, to store matrix on a stack entirely, you'll need for both of it's dimensions to be known, like `nalgrabra::U2` or `nalgebra::U3`.
+Generally, to store the entire matrix on stack, you'll need for both of it's dimensions to be known, like `nalgrabra::U2` or `nalgebra::U3`.
 Unfortunately, default storage provided by `nalgebra` has a `const usize` type parameters, so they can't be used in case of sizes provided by associated constants.

 ## What is `generic_array_storage`?